Roya Marsh: A Powerful Voice in New York City Spoken Word Poetry

 Beyond writing and performing, Roya Marsh has also played an important role in building poetry infrastructure in New York.

 Marsh has also worked as a **Poet-in-Residence at Urban Word NYC**, one of the most influential youth literary arts organizations in the country.
-Through that role, she has mentored young writers and helped cultivate the next generation of spoken word artists.
+In that role, she has mentored young writers and helped cultivate the next generation of spoken word artists.

 * PEN America